Yeah… wondrous, amazing you, just looking around for Deep Peace and True Beauty.

 When the kids and the washing machine sleep, I wash my real dirt down with words and The Word.

-I stayed up late for too long and wrote a book, One Thousand Gifts: A Dare to Live Fully Right Where You Are (Zondervan).
+I stayed up late for too long and wrote my first book, One Thousand Gifts: A Dare to Live Fully Right Where You Are (Zondervan).

-God’s put it on the New York Time’s Bestseller’s list for something like 65 weeks.
+God’s put it on the New York Time’s Bestseller’s list for something like 65 weeks and it’s sold more than a million copies and been translated into more than 22 languages.
 It’s proof that God really does use broken, messed up, and fallible lives anyways.

 Christianity Today slipped this mug on it’s cover, as one of the leading 50 women most shaping culture and the church today — and I got down on my knees and prayed real hard, God using the absolute weakest and most unlikely.